 - ways to manage the effect of the new rules on the business’s cashflow.

-- Webinar recording: CIS VAT reverse charge (This webinar is available to everyone until 25 March.
-After this period it will be free for Tax Faculty and Faculties Online subscribers only).
+- Webinar recording: CIS VAT reverse charge (free for Tax Faculty and Faculties Online subscribers).

 - HMRC guidance: “Check when you must use the VAT reverse charge for building and construction services”.